 He also runs an animal sanctuary at the foot of the South Downs in East Sussex.
 Sometimes, he takes in rescue dogs for rehoming.
 When he rescued a badly treated West Highland White Terrier, he couldn’t bear to let the dog go.
 Naming him Columbo after his favourite TV detective, Kent gained a loyal new friend and assistant.

 As an environmental health officer (EHO) with 40 years experience, I often thought we had the skills, connections and tenacity to solve murders.

-We’re law enforcement officers with powers of entry similar, and in some cases better than the police.
+We’re law enforcement officers.
 We carry out complex investigations, ensure compliance with legal standards, and prosecute serious offenders.